Skip to main content

 Are there postgraduate opportunities?

 There are many opportunities following qualification, all depending on your chosen career pathway.
 It is possible to undertake further training to qualify as a contact lens optician (CLO).
-In Wales, we have the Eye Health Examination Wales (EHEW) Service, which CLO’s can become accredited with in order to provide enhanced patient care in the community, including managing and treating minor eye conditions Eye Care Wales | Eye Health Examination Wales - EHEW.
-We also have the Low Vision Service Wales (LVSW), which allows accredited dispensing opticians to support visually impaired patients in the community Eye Care Wales | LVSW - Low Vision.
+In Wales, NHS eye care is provided through Wales General Ophthalmic Services (WGOS).
+More information available here WGOS - NHS Wales.
+CLO’s can undergo further training in order to provide WGOS Examinations for Urgent Eye Problems to provide enhanced patient care in the community, including managing and treating minor eye conditions for the anterior eye.
+It is also possible to undergo further training to provide WGOS Low Vision Assessments, which allows accredited practitioners to support visually impaired patients in the community.

 Do I need previous experience to apply for the course?